Mayyyk/travel-agent/README.md

 2. If you can't connect to the backend:
    - Ensure backend is running (see backend README)
-   - Check that REACT_APP_API_URL in .env matches your backend URL
    - Check browser console for CORS errors
-   - Verify backend is responding at http://localhost:3000/test-perplexity

 3. If the app doesn't load:
    - Clear your browser cache